Teeth Whitening FAQ’s

 Most of our customers experience no pain or sensitivity.
 A very small percentage of patients may experience a minor sensitivity for a couple of hours after the treatment.
 In a way this shows that our system actually works as non-sensitive gimmick systems are not very effective.

 Teeth whitening can be very harmful if cheap inferior products are used or if the person is not fully trained or experienced.
-Our trade marked equipment and products are FDA and EU approved and 100% safe – it does not change or damage the structure of your teeth.
+Our equipment and products are safe and do not change or damage the structure of your teeth.
 Years of experience in laser technology and treating over a thousand satisfied customers explains why more people come to us for our service.

 1. Treatment preparation time: